 'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

-Americans are losing trust in their doctors, says Dr. Marty Makary in his new book, The Price We Pay: What Broke American Health Care — And How To Fix It.
+Americans are losing trust in their doctors, says Dr. Marty Makary in his new book, The Price We Pay: What Broke American Health Care — and How to Fix It.
 The reason, he argues, is that medical care is just too expensive.

-A surgeon and professor at Johns Hopkins University, Makary says that hospitals' predatory financial practices — like hospitals that sue their patients for unpaid bills, or hitting patients with surprise bills for tens of thousands of dollars — are a major threat to the doctor-patient relationship.
+A surgeon and professor at Johns Hopkins University, Makary says that hospitals' predatory financial practices — such as hospitals that sue their patients for unpaid bills or hit patients with surprise bills for tens of thousands of dollars — are a major threat to the doctor-patient relationship.

-He points to a 2014 poll, in which only 23% of Americans say they have a great deal of confidence in the health care system.
+Makary points to a 2014 poll in which only 23% of Americans surveyed said they had a great deal of confidence in the health care system.
 The expensive, unpredictable bills, he says, are to blame.

-"When you shed your coat, and talk to people about their experiences with the health care system, it was clear to me that the modern day money games of price gouging and predatory billing now threaten the great public trust in the medical profession," Makary says.
+"When you shed your coat and talk to people about their experiences with the health care system, it was clear to me that the modern-day money games of price gouging and predatory billing now threaten the great public trust in the medical profession," Makary says.

-Most of Makary's research focuses on health care economics and waste in the health care system.
-He and his team spend their time poring over data sets and survey results.
+Most of his research focuses on health care economics and waste in the health care system.
+He and his team spend most of their days poring over data sets and survey results.
 But for his new book, he wanted to get away from the ivory tower.
-He traveled the country talking to people about how the costs of medical care affected their lives, and what he saw alarmed him.
+He traveled the country talking to people about how the costs of medical care affected their lives.
+What he saw and heard alarmed him.

-NPR spoke with Makary about his book.
+NPR recently spoke with Makary about his book.

 This interview has been edited for clarity and length.